Venus flytrap: Etymology

-The plant's common name (originally "Venus's flytrap") refers to Venus, the Roman goddess of love.
+The plant's common name (originally "Venus's flytrap") refers to Venus, the Roman goddess of love, beauty, desire, sex, fertility, prosperity, victory, and women.

 The genus name, Dionaea ("daughter of Dione"), refers to an epithet of the Greek goddess Aphrodite, while the species name, muscipula, is Latin for both "mousetrap" and "flytrap".
 The Latin word muscipula ("mousetrap") is derived from mus ("mouse") and decipula ("trap"), while the homonym word muscipula ("flytrap") is derived from musca ("fly") and decipula.
+In any case, by consequence, the name Dionaea muscipula translates to "Dione's trap" or "Aphrodite's trap".

 Historically, the plant was also known by the slang term "tipitiwitchet" or "tippity twitchet", possibly an oblique reference to the plant's resemblance to human female genitalia.
-The term is similar to the term tippet-de-witchet which derives from tippet and witchet (archaic term for vagina).
+The term is similar to the term tippet-de-witchet which derives from tippet (a wrapping piece of clothing) and witchet (archaic term for vagina).
 In contrast, the English botanist John Ellis, who gave the plant its scientific name in 1768, wrote that the plant name tippitywichit was an indigenous word from either Cherokee or Catawba.
 The plant name according to the Handbook of American Indians derives from the Renape word titipiwitshik ("they (leaves) which wind around (or involve)"), referring to the plant's leaves which wrap and trap its prey.